pymupdf/PyMuPDF/docs/page.rst

       PDF only: Set the rotation of the page.

       :arg int rotate: An integer specifying the required rotation in degrees.
 Must be an integer multiple of 90.
 Values will be converted to one of 0, 90, 180, 270.

+   .. method:: remove_rotation()

+      PDF only: Set page rotation to 0 while maintaining appearance and page content.

+      :returns: The inverted matrix used to achieve this change.
+If the page was not rotated (rotation 0), :ref:`Identity` is returned.
+The method automatically recomputes the rectangles of any annotations, links and widgets present on the page.

+         This method may come in handy when e.g. used with :meth:`Page.show_pdf_page`.

    .. index::
       pair: clip; show_pdf_page